jiko/NBAonESPN/README.md

 These scripts do not

 - Download a copy of the schedule webpages
-- Auto-update the filse hosted here or on my server
+- Auto-update the files hosted here or on my server
 - Include the full NBA schedule
 - Feed your cat